 1.1 Identify the organs of state in the given set of facts.
 Explain your answers with reference to the constitutional definition of organ of state.
+(6)

-In terms of s 239 of the Constitution the following are organs of state:
+In terms of section 239 of the Constitution, the following are organs of state:

-- a) The Department of Minerals and Energy (any department of state or administration in the national, provincial or local sphere of government); - b) The official who made the decision in the Department of Minerals and Energy (any other functionary or institution (ii) exercising a public power or performing a public function in terms of any legislation). - 1.2 Is administrative action in evidence in the set of facts?
-In your answer you should give a full definition of the concept "administrative action" with reference to the provisions of the Promotion of Administrative Justice Act (PAJA) 3 of 2000.
+The Department of Minerals and Energy (any department of state or administration in the national, provincial or local sphere of government)

+The official who made the decision in the Department of Minerals and Energy (any other functionary or institution (ii) exercising a public power or performing a public function in terms of any legislation)

+1.2 Is administrative action in evidence in the set of facts?
+In your answer, you should give a full definition of the concept "administrative action" with reference to the provisions of the Promotion of Administrative Justice Act (PAJA) 3 of 2000.
+(13)

-Section 1 of PAJA defines "administrative action" as any decision taken, or any failure to take a decision, by - which adversely affects the rights of any person and which has a direct, external legal effect.
+Section 1 of PAJA defines "administrative action" as any decision taken, or any failure to take a decision, by -

-- (a) an organ of state, when- - (i) exercising a power in terms of the Constitution or a provincial constitution; or - (ii) exercising a public power or performing a public function in terms of any legislation; or - (b) a natural or juristic person, other than an organ of state, when exercising a public power or performing a public function in terms of an empowering provision,
+- (a) an organ of state, when- - (i) exercising a power in terms of the Constitution or a provincial constitution; or - (ii) exercising a public power or performing a public function in terms of any legislation; or - (b) a natural or juristic person, other than an organ of state, when exercising a public power or performing a public function in terms of an empowering provision, which adversely affects the rights of any person and which has a direct, external legal effect.